iree-org/iree/docs/website/docs/developers/debugging/compile_time_regressions.md

-# Debugging Compile Time Regressions
+# Debugging compile time regressions

 So the IREE compiler used to compile a program quickly, but it is now slower.
 What do you do?